General Artist Statement

 Photography has long been regarded as one of the most democratic art forms.
 It is much more accessible to those who come from a lower socioeconomic standing.
 With the click of a button, you can readily express complex ideas.
 The information communicated is specific to the photographer.
 It is because of these attributes that I was able to enter into the space of creating art.

-I hope that seeing these images will inspire others to look at the world around them and do what they can to cause social change even if it is on a small scale.
+I hope that seeing these images will inspire others to look at the world around them and do what they can to cause social change, even on a small scale after all the system isn't set up for one person to save the world alone.